fkarg/fkarg.github.io/_posts/2019-04-19-introduction.md

 ### What is in for you
 I don't have the answer for that.
-It might be nothing - or a whole lot!
+It might be nothing - or a lot!
+Take what you deem useful, and disregard the rest.

-Just take a look, and your attention will probably do the rest.
+Feel free to take a look, and your attention will probably do the rest.
 My best post is probably [Improving Everyday Life](../2020-05-16-beyond-qwerty/), at least until either of the aforementioned series is published.

 I don't know where this will take me, or you.
 Here we go.